aravindhk/QESummerSchool/Day-5/exercise-5/README.md

 where `XX` is the location of the CUDA Toolkit (in HPC environments it is generally $CUDA_HOME), `Y.y` is the version of the CUDA Toolkit (`Y` and `y` are the two numbers identifying major and minor release, e.g. 9.0)  and `ZZ` is the compute capability of the card.

-> **Question**: what is the correct value of ZZ command for the K40 and the V100 cards❓
+> **Question**: what is the correct value of ZZ command for the K40 and the V100 cards❓ [Answer](#A2)

 Note that a helper script is also available in the `dev-tools` directory and can be used like this: `python get_device_props.py` but you must run it on the target compute node.

+Notice that sometime the configure script may pick up the wrong fortran compiler if more than one is available.
+This is the case for the nodes used in this hands-on so the pgi compilers must be specified manually and the configure command
+becomes:

+     ./configure FC=pgf90 CC=pgcc MPIF90=mpif90 --enable-parallel --enable-openmp --with-cuda-cc=35 --with-cuda-runtime=10.1 --with-cuda=$CUDA_HOME --with-scalapack=no

 Once the configure script finishes, you should get something similar to this output: